riadutta/riadutta/README.md

-## Hi there 👋
+Hi there! 👋

 I'm a researcher based in India

-My main areas of interest are development economics, political economy, and labor economics
+My main areas of interest are  political economy, labor economics, and economic history

-I'm particularly interested in using multimodal deep learning models to inform anti-poverty policy
+I'm particularly interested in working with unstructured data using multimodal deep learning models to inform anti-poverty policy

 See some of my research [here](https://riadutta.github.io/research.html)
 <!--